camunda/camunda-docs/docs/product-manuals/operate/userguide/resolve-incidents-update-variables.md

 ./bin/zbctl.exe --insecure create worker initiate-payment --handler "findstr .*"
 ```

-And we’ll publish a message that will be correlated with the instance so we can advance past the “Payment Received” Intermediate Message Catch Event:
+And we’ll publish a message that will be correlated with the instance so we can advance past the `Payment Received` intermediate message catch event:

 **Linux**
 ```